-Poor posture can cause a forward head postural deficiency, which is where the chin juts forward and tilts down.
+Poor posture can cause a forward head postural deficiency where the chin juts forward and tilts down — leading to a hump on the back of the neck.
 The normal curve of the neck is compromised from a forward head.
 The vertebrae in the neck get closer together to change the shape of the neck.
 Osteoporosis or osteoarthritis may also contribute to a neck bump, and this may indicate a possible development of kyphosis, which is when there is an excessive forward bending in the thoracic portion of the spine.

 Prone Hip Extension

 The prone hip extension neck hump exercise strengthens your back and places your neck back into its healthy position.
 This exercise will also improve your posture and strengthen your core if you concentrate so your pelvis remains in a neutral position.

 HOW TO DO IT: Lie on your belly and place your hands on the floor with one hand crossed on top of the other.
 Rest your forehead on your hands so your neck pushes back.
 Straighten both your legs with the tops of your feet flat on the floor.
 Feel both hip bones press into the floor.

 Keep the front of your pelvis and hips bones in contact with the floor the entire time you do the prone hip extension.
 You can place a small pillow under your abdomen to help support your spine in its correct alignment, but keep it above your hip bones.

 Next, raise your left leg straight off the floor and squeeze your left glute.
 This extends your left hip.
 Lower your left leg to the floor, and repeat with the right.